Metro-Records/la-metro-councilmatic/wiki/commands.md

 ## Scraping data from Legistar

 Running the scrapers can be simple or fairly involved, given the number of options available.
-You can run full scrapes or "windowed" scrapes, you can run scrapes at faster or slower rates, or you can run scrapes for all data or just bills, events, or people.
+You can run full scrapes or "windowed" scrapes; you can run scrapes at faster or slower rates; you can run scrapes for all data or just bills, events, or people (oh, my).

-Note!
-The Metro scrapers on the server run at different intervals, depending on the day: roughly, the scrapers run a full scrape every night, scrape recently updated events and bills four times per hour Saturday through Thursday, and scrape all bills and events twice per hour on Fridays.
-[The crontask file includes the details.](https://github.com/datamade/scrapers-us-municipal/blob/master/scripts/scrapers-us-municipal-crontask#L12)
+**Note!** The Metro scrapers on the server run at different intervals, depending on the day.
+[The crontask file includes the details](https://github.com/datamade/scrapers-us-municipal/blob/master/scripts/scrapers-us-municipal-crontask#L12), but roughly, the scrapers:
+* run a full scrape every night
+* scrape recently updated events and bills four times per hour Saturday through Friday morning
+* scrape all bills and events twice per hour on Friday evenings

-If you need to manually intervene, then consider the below commands.
-(And as noted above, depending on the volume of the scrape, e.g., a scrape for all bills, you should consider turning off the crons.)
+Sometimes, you may need to kick off a manual scrape on the server to assist with debugging ventures.
+If so, then consider the below commands.
+(N.B.
+Depending on the volume of the scrape, e.g., a scrape for all bills, you should consider turning off the crons before executing these commands on the server.)

-First, shell into the server.
+First, get situated on the server.

 ```bash
 # shell into the server